Military Surgical Science Symposium 2026

 Gala Dinner

 The Gala Dinner is a highlight of the MS³ programme.
 Held at The Army & Navy Club on Pall Mall — one of London's most distinguished private members' clubs — the evening offers a chance to continue the day's conversations in a more relaxed setting.
-A VIP after-dinner speaker will be announced shortly.

 The Army & Navy Club